 Hilary McCormack has taught criminal law at the University of Ottawa, at the Bar admission course, and served on the faculty of the Federation of Law Societies Criminal Law program.
 She is a frequent speaker at judicial, legal and police conferences, helped develop instructional material for the National Judicial institute, and written and published extensively on various legal issues.
 She has served as a volunteer on the boards of directors and committees of not-for-profit organizations.

 Troy DeSouza was appointed as a Commission Member for a four-year term on June 22, 2015.

 A long-time resident of Victoria, British Columbia, he has practiced law in B.C. for the past 17 years, providing legal advice to local government clients.
 He has conducted litigation before administrative tribunals, appeal boards, and at all levels of courts in British Columbia.

-Mr. Séguin has extensive operational policing experience, having spent 33 years with the Royal Canadian Mounted Police (RCMP).
-During his service with the RCMP, he held the position of Ethics and Integrity Advisor and sat as an adjudicator for Code of Conduct hearings.
-Mr. Séguin retired from the RCMP in 2008 as Assistant Commissioner and the Commanding Officer of “O” Division (Ontario).
+Mr. Séguin has extensive operational policing experience, having spent 33 years with the royal Canadian Mounted Police (RCMP).
+During his service with the RCMP, he held the position of ethics and /ntegrity advisor and sat as an adjudicator for Code of Conduct hearings.
+Mr. Séguin retired from the RCMP in 2008 as assistant Commissioner and the Commanding Officer of “O” Division (Ontario).